JaehyeongPark06/Draft/README.md

 ## About

-A real time collaborative document editor with audio, image, video uploads/embeds, emoji support and other rich text features.
+A real-time collaborative document editor with support for multimedia uploads, emojis, and rich text formatting.

 ## Libraries and Tools Used